asunapg/scarval/docs/Configuration-file-format.md

 The config file is in [TOML] format.

-Chaos Monkey will look for a file named `chaosmonkey.toml` in the following
+scarval will look for a file named `chaosmonkey.toml` in the following
 locations:

  * `.` (current directory)